 # ac_sim.plt

-# generated when by gnuplot ac_sim db(out) ph(out)
+# generated by: gnuplot ac_sim db(out) ph(out)

 # in the input file "first_sim.cir"

-# This original plot is commented.
+# The original plot is commented out:

 # plot 'ac_sim.data' using 1:2 with lines lw 3 title "db(out)",\